Piggy3008/Wordle/README.md

 ## Notes on submission
 The original assignment requested that resource files (dictionaries, icons, etc.) are **not** included in the submission zip.
 If you want to use a larger dictionary, upload `words.txt` to a cloud drive and include download instructions in `README.md`.
 This implementation uses a small embedded word list by default to keep the submission lightweight.

+## Video demo

+You can watch how the game can be played through this video URL